Since it looks like music festivals might be far and few in 2021, becoming a DJ as a hobby is the perfect skill to pick

-In June 2018 Pioneer launched the DDJ-400, the successor to the popular DDJ-RB controller (which is also worth checking out).
-This budget DJ controller features a similar layout to what you might find on club gear like the CDJ 2000 NXS and DJM mixer.
+The Pioneer DDJ-400 controller features a similar layout to what you might find in a club on common gear like the CDJ 200 NXS and DJM mixer.
+It’s a solid choice for aspiring DJs.

-The obvious downfalls of the DDJ-RB have been corrected, like longer pitch faders for more accurate tempo matching, as well as the ability to blend the headphone mix between the master output and the headphone cue.
+The downfalls in the older DDJ-RB have been corrected.
+The DDJ-400 features longer pitch faders for more accurate tempo matching, plus the ability to blend the headphones mix between master output and the headphone cue.
+There is also beat FX, filters, a CDJ-style looping system and more.